johndk/berkeley-ml-capstone/README.md

-**ATTENTION: Note to reviewer.
-This submission is in progress.
-Expected completion end-of-day Friday, July 24, 2026.**
+**ATTENTION: This submission is in progress.
+Expected completion Saturday, July 25, 2026.**

 # Capstone Project - Berkeley ML and AI
 ## Initial Report and Exploratory Data Analysis